antkve/neuralnet/README.md

 # neuralnet
-a bunch of attempts to get computers to think like people
+a bunch of machine learning things

 This is where I'm putting my forays into neural networks and, more generally, machine learning.
 Most of these are tested with and made for OpenAI Gym, a set of environments made for reinforced learning in Python.
 These are all my work, and don't use any external ML libraries like tensorflow.